 Having finished with the sharpening of the chainsaw with the dremel, dismantle the dremel.
 Even though the chain has been sharpened and its cutting ability has been improved, it is a very helpful trick to oil it.
 First of all, the oiling protects the chain, but most importantly increases the velocity of the chain’s movement, thus boosting the motor every time you will use your chainsaw device.

-After having described the process on how to sharpen a chainsaw with a dremel, it is crucial to remember certain steps.
-First of all, for each of you who have a garden or enjoy doing the gardening, knows that the chainsaw is a very important device that can’t miss on your set of tools.
-Thus, be careful each time you use it to notice whether the chain is working properly or not.
+After having described the process of how to sharpen a chainsaw with a dremel, it is crucial to remember certain steps.
+First of all, for each of you who have a garden or enjoy the process of gardening, you know that the chainsaw is a very important device that can’t miss on your set of tools.
+Thus, be careful each time you use it and try to notice whether the chain is working properly or not.
 Otherwise, your chain will get rusty and dull.
-Why removing your chain when just take care of it in the first place?
+Why remove your chain when just take care of it in the first place?